 To a certain extent, there is privilege in Singapore.
 With privilege, whatever you try is still a very safe space.
 I managed to find my purpose at 17 and was very clear in knowing what I had to do to get there.

-I threw myself in the deep end with no safety nets and tried out a lot of different things.
+I threw myself into the deep end with no safety nets and tried out a lot of different things.
 It was my beta test to ensure I had the passion and resilience to pursue what I wanted.
-There must also be passion to persevere in these fields.
+There must also be the passion to persevere in these fields.
 I’ve tried many different things – throughout my childhood, I wanted to be an accountant, a doctor that fuses TCM & Western Medicine, etc. Dive deep into a lot of them to just understand more before deciding whether that is truly what you want to do.

 Your passion will drive you through a lot of different things.
 Passion is a big driver for change and there’s no pressure for it to be related to social impact – if you feel you are serving a purpose, then just continue doing it.
 Expose yourself to as many things as possible, as deeply as possible, and acknowledge and embrace the risks involved.
 Personally, I take the hard courses that I know are beneficial to me and will not take the easy way out: for example, I’ve never taken a module simply because it guarantees me an A grade.